From Donor Advisors to Donors in Movement

 How to open a DMF

-If you're interested in opening a Donor-in-Movement Fund with Seeding Justice, schedule a meeting with our Development Director Dena Zaldúa.
+If you're interested in opening a Donor-in-Movement Fund with Seeding Justice, please email our Development Team.